okta/okta-aws-cli/README.md

 operate the CLI.

 The Okta CLI is CLI flag and environment variable oriented and its default output is as environment variables.
-It can write to an AWS credentials file but only in append mode.
-It never risks interpreting and re-writing the AWS credentials file potentially corrupting other valuable credentials saved there.
+It can also write to AWS credentials file.
+The default writing option is an apped operation and can be explicitly set to overwrite previous values for a profile with the `--write-aws-credentials` flag.

 ### Versent saml2aws